zincxenon/jpjq/README.md

 Also, `JobQueue` implements `getInitial()`, `getInProgress()`, `getDone()`, `getFailed()` and `getAll()` methods, which return list of jobs.

 ### Another configuration parameters
-- `sync()` for synchronous `JobQueue` creation (for tests, or if you have some synchronous tasks, but you don't want to break the base system concept!)
+- `sync()` for synchronous `JobQueue` creation (for tests, or if you have some synchronous tasks, but you don't want to break the base concept of the system!)

 ```java
 JobQueue jobQueue = JobQueue.builder(queueDir)